capsulajs/environment-registry/README.md

 }
 ```

-This service will be able to be called by a CI-CD pipeline in order to keep at
-disposal each version of projects/services automatically after pushing
-modifications.

 #### To Do

 <!-- prettier-ignore -->
 - Add logic to select the provider (local storage, file, configuration service, ...)
 - Create an entry point to use in CI